threeiem/homb/README.md

 ## Install .homb

-For this example we install .homb into ~/.homb  Clone .homb into your ${HOME} directory "~".
 Git is required for .homb to work.
+For this example we install .homb into the ~/.homb directory.
+Here is how to clone .homb into your "${HOME}" or "~" directory.

 ```
 git clone https://github.com/threeiem/homb ~/.homb